6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 The IRiS version can be paired with other controllers in the product line to develop deeply personalized experiences in support of multisensory stimulation and learning.

-Each of these fiber optic carpets are handmade using the latest in LED technology, ensuring their brightly colored lights are vibrant and impactful.
+Each of these fiber optic carpets is handmade using the latest in LED technology, ensuring their brightly colored lights are vibrant and impactful.
 Measuring 39 ½” x 78 ¾”, no matter what sensory input they provide, each of these models can be counted on to deliver chromotherapy comfortably and safely.

 Features and Benefits